Gill Dougherty: 1980: Deltour Productions

-In 1980, Gill Dougherty formed "Incorruptibles" with two ex-members of The Lords.
-In March 1981, "Les Incorruptibles" drew critical attention to themselves at a concert in the Théâtre du Taur with songs like "Les Soleils de La Nuit (Suns of The Night)", "Bande Dessinée (Cartoons)", "Dr Jackson"...
-The story of Incorruptibles, with whom he recorded three albums with Studio Deltour ("Predestine", "Annabelle" and "Moi je Doute"), ended as quickly as it had begun, and, from 1982 on, Gill performed under his own name and recorded three albums: "Envie de Tuer"(Need to Kill), "Monsieur Dupond" and "Interdit de Séjour", also under contract with Studio Deltour.
-At the same time, he appears on stage with Gringos, Évadés d'Alcatraz, Misérables, Classe X, and formed a band with Alain Gerard, previously drummer of Fils de Joie, and Jean Marc Leclerc of Évadé d'Alcatraz on bass.
+In 1980, Gill Dougherty formed Incorruptibles with two ex-members of The Lords.
+In March 1981, Les Incorruptibles drew critical attention to themselves at a concert in the Théâtre du Taur with songs like "Les Soleils de La Nuit (Suns of The Night)", "Bande Dessinée (Cartoons)", and "Dr Jackson".
+The story of Incorruptibles, with whom he recorded three albums with Studio Deltour (Predestine, Annabelle and Moi je Doute), ended as quickly as it had begun, and, from 1982 on, Dougherty performed under his own name and recorded three albums: Envie de Tuer (Need to Kill), Monsieur Dupond and Interdit de Séjour, also under contract with Studio Deltour.
+At the same time, he appears on stage with Gringos, Évadés d'Alcatraz, Misérables, Classe X, and formed a band with Alain Gerard, previously the drummer of Fils de Joie, and Jean Marc Leclerc of Évadé d'Alcatraz on bass.

 1984: Reflexes venture

-In 1984, while flipping through a magazine in hospital, following a motorcycle accident, he came across an article about the famous song "Tu Verras, Tu Verras"(You Will See, You Will See), by the French band Ablettes, produced by Patrice Fabien for the record label :fr:Réflexes.
-Patrice, who had been a producer with CBS, expressed an interest in the demo of "Moi Je Doute"(I Doubt) from 1981.
-Gill contacted him and signed with Réflexes for two singles, "Moi Je Doute" and "Fric Frac Noise", also recorded at Studio Deltour.
+In 1984, while flipping through a magazine in the hospital, following a motorcycle accident, he came across an article about the song "Tu Verras, Tu Verras" (You Will See, You Will See), by the French band Ablettes, produced by Patrice Fabien for the record label :fr:Réflexes.
+Fabien, who had been a producer with CBS, expressed an interest in the demo of "Moi Je Doute" (I Doubt) from 1981.
+Dougherty contacted him and signed with Réflexes for two singles, "Moi Je Doute" and "Fric Frac Noise", also recorded at Studio Deltour.
 The single rapidly climbed the playlists of the Europe 1, RTL, and France Inter national radio stations.
-At the time, Gill Dougherty, maintained only tenuous connections with the music business and did not show any will to succeed and lost his chance to produce any followup to this hit.
-Nevertheless, he played at the Rose Bonbon with the Bandits, Ich Libido, Follie's, Ricky Amigos, les Les Désaxés(Offsets), and Drucilla, who were all signed to Réflexes.
+At the time, Dougherty maintained only tenuous connections with the music business and did not show any will to succeed and lost his chance to produce any follow-up to this hit.
+Nevertheless, he played at the Rose Bonbon with the Bandits, Ich Libido, Follie's, Ricky Amigos, les Les Désaxés (Offsets), and Drucilla, who were all signed to Réflexes.
 Their drummer is Jean Luc Guitard, and the bass player is Jean Marc Leclerc.
 The track is recorded a pre-recorded tape of Eddy Mitchell at the Palais des sports where the applause was preserved.
 The track was mixed in one night at Studio Caroline with Patrick Giordano, the guitarist from the Bandits, but the live recording was never released.
-In December 1984, he appeared at the "Zeleste de Barcelone" concert and made the cover of the "Avanguardia".
+In December 1984, he appeared at the "Zeleste de Barcelone" concert and made the cover of the Avanguardia.